FarahRahmeh/spot-the-difference-game/README.md

 ## Project Report

 This project is part of my college coursework (multimedia).
-You can find the detailed project report here:
+You can find the detailed project report (in Arabic) here:
 [Download the Project Report (PDF)](info/spotthedifferencegameReport.pdf)

 ---